angular/protractor/docs/debugging.md

 });
 ```

-Then run the test in debug mode
+Then run the test in debug mode:

 ```
 protractor debug debugging/failureConf.js
 ```

-This uses the [node debugger](http://nodejs.org/api/debugger.html).
+This example uses the [node debugger](http://nodejs.org/api/debugger.html).
 Enter
 `c` to start execution and continue after the breakpoint.

 We use `browser.debugger();` instead of node's `debugger;` statement so that